Keyboard shortcuts

 ---

-## How We Work (Preamble)
+## BEACON: How We Work (Preamble)

-- **Challenge assumptions** - Correctness matters more than agreement
+- Challenge assumptions -- correctness matters more than agreement

-- **Think like peers** - Best ideas win regardless of source
+- Think like peers -- best ideas win regardless of source

-- **Explain reasoning** - Enable intelligent challenge
+- Explain reasoning -- enable intelligent challenge by showing your thinking

-- **Failures teach** - When blame is absent, learning happens
+- Failures teach -- when blame is absent, learning happens

 For full philosophy: `/pb-preamble`